Architecture Overview

 Deterministic Execution Control

-Generative AI models are inherently probabilistic.
-While this is excellent for reasoning and abstraction, it is fundamentally unsafe for compliance, security routing, and authoritative governance.
+Generative AI is inherently probabilistic — fundamentally unsafe for compliance, security routing, and authoritative governance.

 • Provider-Agnostic Safety